by David J. Manura, (c) Scientific Instrument Services, Inc. 2004

 To explore an example, the basic steps are

-- Click "View" to load the workbench (IOB) file of one of the examples.
+• Click View/Load Workbench to load the workbench (IOB) file of one of the examples.

-If you prefer not to use the fully hands-on approach, screenshots and descriptions of a number of the demos that comes with SIMION are given here: Screenshots.
+If you prefer not to use the fully hands-on approach, screenshots and descriptions of a number of the demos that comes with SIMION are given in Examples.

 User Programming

 Before we go, one powerful feature of SIMION that deserves mentioning is user programs.
 User programs allow you to add custom logic to the SIMION simulation.
-For example, you can oscillate the voltages on electrodes (as in a quadrupole or ion trap), apply viscosity effects to ions (as in the "DRAG" example), respond to events, perform custom calculations, or initialize ion trajectories according to custom logic.
-A number of the SIMION examples utiltize user programs (PRG files) attached to potential arrays.
-Since PRG code is fairly low-level, SIS also offers a SIMION add-on package called the SL Compiler and Toolkit that allows you to write user programs in an easier to use high-level language.
+For example, you can oscillate the voltages on electrodes (as in a quadrupole or ion trap), apply viscosity effects to ions (as in the “DRAG” example), respond to events, perform custom calculations, initialize ion trajectories according to custom logic, automate multiple runs and generate a spectrum, or completely change SIMION’s equations of motion.
+Quite a few SIMION examples utilize user programs to do unique things.
+On the View screen, open the Particles tab and click User Program… to view (or create) a user program.

 Additional examples